redteam-project/cyber-range-target/README.md

 cyber-test-range-target
 =========

 This role endeavors to simplify building a host for a cyber-test range.
+This role is for assessment purposes only.

+**Note:** This has the potential to render a host vulnerable.
+Use with care.

 Requirements
 ------------